evmlionel/vscode-settings/README.md

 # vscode-settings

-A place for my VS Code settings.
+A repo for my VS Code settings.

-# settings
+# Settings

 ```json
 {